allenlin90/programmingLearning/c++/unrealEngineC++DeveloperLearnC++andMakeVideoGames/README.md

 10. Use `#include <ctime>`
 11. At the start of main add `srand(time(NULL));`
 12. Creates new random sequence based on the time of day

+# 2. Bulls and Cows
+1. The section is more about getting familiar with Unreal Engine with navigation with features and functions on the interfaces.
+2. We can use WASD to contorl the viewpoint (similar to FPS games) horizontally and QE for up and down vertically.
+3. Clicking left mouse can move the view port forward and backward while right click can move the viewport around on the same spot (standing at the place and look around).

+## 2.1.
+Editing Actors in our level
+1. Actors
+   1. Any object that can be placed in your level is called and Actor.
+   2. They all have a transform.
+   3. There are several different types of Actor.
+2. In the viewport, there are several functions we can use to modify the object.
+3. For example, we can choose to drag the object and keep it staying on the surface level at what we build.
+4. Besides, we can use <kbd>w<kbd>, <kbd>e<kbd>, and <kbd>r<kbd> as the shortcut to modify the object.
+5. On the right panel (out of viewport), we can check on "transform" which we can input the parameters in numbers directly to setup the object.
+The UI is very similar to other graphic processing tools such as Adobe Illustrator and Photoshop.
+6. Besides, tree models in the games can be separated as 2 objects (trunk and leaves on the top).
+7. In the case that we move the trees around and cause the objects separated, we can copy the trunk and paste it on the leaves to rejoin the objects.